How to sell a property in France

 Capital Gains Tax in France

-The period of ownership required for a complete exemption from CGT is currently 22 years for the tax element, and 30 years for the social charges element, with a complete exemption for the main domicile, irrespective of the duration of ownership.
+The period of ownership required for a complete exemption from CGT is currently 22 years for the tax element and 30 years for the social charges element, with a complete exemption for the main domicile, irrespective of the duration of ownership.
 Both exemptions are tapered.

 Some people are tempted to treat the property to be sold as their main residence even when it is not.
-However, this is not a good idea because the tax administration is not naive and has sight of all the deeds of purchase of properties!
+However, this is not a good idea because the tax administration is not naive and has sight of all the deeds of purchase of properties.
 Whether or not the vendor owns a property elsewhere does not change this, as it’s perfectly possible not to own one’s effective main residence and pay rent for it, while at the same time owning a holiday home.
-If the holiday home being sold is not the main residence (and thus not a holiday home), then the exemption will not apply.
-The same applies to artificially reducing the sale price (by way of a side payment made outside the notaire’s account, which should be absolutely avoided.
+If the holiday home being sold is not the main residence (and thus a holiday home), then the exemption will not apply.
+The same goes with artificially reducing the sale price (by way of a side payment made outside the notaire’s account, which should be absolutely avoided.
 At best, the tax administration will claim additional stamp duty and at worst, it could potentially requalify the sale into a disguised gift taxable at 60% (if made to an unrelated person), plus penalties.
 So don’t be tempted to do that!

 There are borderline cases, in particular for retired individuals who do spend a great deal of time in France, where it may be somewhat unclear which is the main residence.
 One has to effectively reside at the French property for over six months (183 days or more), the burden of proof being on the taxpayer in case of disagreement, so it is recommended to keep supermarket receipts and any proof of stable residency in France.